IGS/Chiron/docs/HMP_data_exercise.md

   4.1.
 [Download the 16S trimmed sequence from Cloud repository](#download_16s_data)
   4.2.
 [Launch workflows to analyze downloaded data](#launch_16s_analysis)

-Before you can start any of these exercises please launch the Docker image for the hmp_client using the following command:
+Before you can start any of these exercises please launch the Docker image for the hmp_client using the following command and set the environment variable EX_SCRIPTS where some of the scripts exist:

 ### <a name="run_hmp_client_interactive"></a>Run HMP Interactive Docker Image
 ```
 bin/hmp_client_interactive
+export EX_SCRIPTS=/tutorials/hmp_client/
 ```

 This will launch the Docker image with the tools necessary for the exercises.